 - There are several treatment options including braces, surgery, and devices that help to realign the jaw

-- Treatment is crucial not only for aesthetic reasons but also to prevent complications such as difficulty in chewing, speaking, and increased risk of tooth decay
+- Treatment is crucial not only for aesthetic reasons but also to prevent complications such as difficulty in chewing, speaking, and increased risk of cavities

 What is an Underbite?

-An underbite, clinically referred to as Class III malocclusion or prognathism, is a dental condition characterized by the lower jaw extending out, causing the lower front teeth to sit in front of the upper front teeth.
+An underbite, clinically referred to as Class III malocclusion or prognathism, is a dental condition characterized by the lower jaw extending out (protruding beyond the upper front teeth), causing the lower front teeth to sit in front of the upper front teeth.
 This leads to the unique appearance of the chin being more prominent.
-This is opposite to the normal alignment where the upper teeth slightly overlap the lower teeth.
+This is opposite to the normal alignment where the upper jaw slightly overlap the lower teeth.
 The underbite can be due to the misalignment of the teeth, the misalignment of the jaw, or both.
 It affects not just the functionality of the teeth but often also the facial appearance.
 An underbite can vary in severity from slight to severe, and it affects not only the alignment of the teeth but can also alter the general shape and appearance of the face.

 How Common Are Underbites?